-Unseen Examples with ASR Transcriptions Question Candidate Response Generated Follow-up Do you consider yourself successful?
-I do consider myself successful because I have been able to achieve the things that I wanted for myself so ja in the respect yes I too feel them successful Do you think you can achieve wanted for yourself?
-Do you think you can achieve the things you wanted for yourself?
-Tell me something about yourself.
+Unseen Examples with ASR Transcriptions Question Candidate Response Generated Follow-up Do you consider yourself successful? bo you consider yourself successful?
+I do consider myself successful because I have been able to achieve the things that I wanted for myself so ja in the respect yes I too feel them successful Tell me something about yourself.
 I am a research assistant at the <name> institute I work in the area of human interaction and machine learning</name> How did you learn to work with machine learning?
-How do you think this job will help you fulfill your career goals? when I apply for this job applied for this job and applied for this job many things which I like to do and I will do in the stop my career goals are just to have some work satisfaction and study whatever I want to so I think this job will help me do that and which I like to have no work satisfaction? areer goals are on and study believe that the company's products and its future projections are very impressive.
+How do you think this job will help you fulfill your career goals? when I apply for this job applied for this job and applied for this job many things which I like to do and I will do in the stop my career goals are just to have some work satisfaction and study whatever I want to so I think this job will help me do that and How would you handle a situation where you have no work satisfaction?

+believe that the company's products and its future projections are very impressive.